secretstartups/handbook/business-technology/data-team/data-catalog/xmau-analysis/index.html.md

 Each metric has three different versions (Recorded, Estimated, Projected), explained on
   - [the Product Team Performance Indicator page](/handbook/product/performance-indicators/#three-versions-of-xmau)
   - [the Sisense Style Guide](/handbook/business-ops/data-team/platform/sisense-style-guide/#recorded-and-calculated-data)
-Currently, recorded metrics that have identified usage ping metrics have been charted on the Centralized Dashboard, but we are working on our first version of Estimated values [in this issue](https://gitlab.com/gitlab-data/analytics/-/issues/6547#note_429610192).
+Currently, recorded metrics that have identified usage ping metrics have been charted on the Centralized Dashboard, but we are working on our first version of Estimated values [in this issue (internal link)](https://gitlab.com/gitlab-data/analytics/-/issues/6547#note_429610192).

 #### How xMAU are calculated ?